You may think it fun to make love. But if you had to make love to dirty old men as I do, you would think again

 Early in her pursuit of riches, Doris met the theatrical actress Gertrude Lawrence who had become the mistress of a Household Cavalry Officer.
 Becoming flatmates, it soon became clear that both women were intent on climbing to the top.
 ‘I’m going to be the most celebrated actress in London,’ Gertie announced.
 ‘And I’m going to marry a Lord,’ Doris replied.
 An early conquest appeared in the form of Tom Mitford, but this was short-lived and he was not as rich as she had imagined.
 She soon turned her sights on Cambridge-educated Laddie Sanford, an American multimillionaire known for winning the 1923 Grand National.
 Setting up home in Park Lane, Doris joined him and found a love-rival in Edwina, Lady Mountbatten.
 Swiftly moving on from losing her horseman, she snared Sir Edward MacKay Edgar, twenty-five years her senior with enough money and arrogance to buy anything that took his fancy, first a title, and then Doris.
 But such passing flirtations didn’t last long, and she met the man who would become her husband.

 Valentine Castlerosse was working in London as a gossip columnist, but it was his extra-curricular activities that appealed to Doris.
 He was an heir to an Irish earldom, and he was fat, nasty and broke; though she cared little for his financial status, for she herself had become rich from the money she hoarded off her rich admirers, she set her sights on his title and his castle in County Kerry.
 The title Lady Castlerosse, she decided, would bring her the type of social acceptance she craved.
-Quite tellingly, they married in secret, for Castlerosse was too afraid to tell his parents that his wife was a butter importer’s daughter from Beckenham.
+Quite tellingly, they married in secret, for Castlerosse was too afraid to tell his parents that his wife was a haberdasher’s daughter from Beckenham.
 Still, marriage meant nothing to Doris and she peddled on with her seduction of rich men – her husband, after all, needed the money.
-Winston Churchill was her latest conquest, and so smitten by her charms he painted her portrait three times.
+Winston Churchill was so smitten by her charms he painted her portrait three times – or so it was believed.
 His son, Randolph, too fell under her spell and they began an affair.
 ‘I hear you’re living with my wife,’ Castlerosse bellowed down the telephone not long after they were married.
 ‘Yes, I am,’ answered the younger Churchill, ‘which is more than you have the courtesy to do.’
 Courtesy did not come into the equation; the couple had tried to live together but to disastrous results.
 They would kick and punch one another in private, and she would bite and thrash him about in public.
 Before long, Doris tired of her husband and threw him out of the marital home.
 Embittered by her rejection, and behaviour, he stood guard across the road, watching well-heeled gentlemen enter and exit the house, often giving them a swat with his blackthorn cane.

 When Castlerosse finally plucked up the courage to divorce Doris, he chose to name not one of her many dalliances as co-respondent, but one of the best-known homosexuals of London society, Robert Herbert Percy.
 But this unusual piece of evidence was not entirely unfounded.
 Percy had been advised to visit Doris as an attempt to cure him of his homosexuality, and up to the impossible task, she produced a female prostitute and ordered the unsuspecting Percy to cane the terrified wench.
 Too shy, or perhaps too polite to accept the challenge, Doris gruffly picked up the cane and barked, ‘Here, let me show you how.’
 Such antics might have amused her, but it appalled even the closest of her friends.
 The writer Edith Oliver dismissed her as ‘a common little demi-mondaine…why should one put oneself out for her?’
 The high-jinxes were no longer funny; no longer the topic of a risque anecdote.
 This outsider had outstayed her welcome in Mayfair.